 Bitter Can Be Better — For Your Health

-by Stacy Thomas | August 28, 2020, updated almost 4 years ago
+by Stacy Thomas | August 28, 2020, updated about 4 years ago

 The next time you’re in a trendy bar (if you go to those) check out the menu and I bet you’ll be able to find at least one cocktail that includes Angostura or bitters.